-(5) Significant accounting assumptions and judgments, and major sources of estimation uncertainty the FSC requires management to make judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income, and expenses.
+(5) Significant accounting assumptions and judgments, and major sources of estimation uncertainty

+The preparation of the consolidated financial statements, management has to make judgments, estimates, and assumptions that affect the application of the accounting policies and the reported amounts of assets, liabilities, income, and expenses.
 Actual results may differ from these estimates.